How to Become a Location-Independent Entrepreneur

 A niche refers to a target market or area of specialization.
 Instead of trying to attract everyone, you focus on one specific group of people who are likely to purchase your product or service.

-By defining your niche, you also have a clear understanding of your “why” and “what.”
+By defining your niche, you also clearly understand your “why” and “what.”
 The “how” comes afterward.
 When you’re able to transmit to people that your product or service is more than a product or service, you’re establishing your brand, and it’s easier to define who your buyer personas are.

 2. Set Your Goals

-Once you define your niche, it’s time to start setting your goals.
-What´s your main goal with this new business?
+Once you define your niche, it’s time to define your goals.
+What’s the main goal of this new business?
 Do you want it to become your primary source of income?
 Or do you want to do other projects simultaneously?

-Keeping important aspects like this one in mind will help you understand how much time, effort, and resources you need to invest in your business.
-If you want to be your own boss and live out of your business, you need to make the numbers of how much money you need to earn for this to happen.
+Considering important aspects like this will help you understand how much time, effort, and resources you need to invest in your business.
+If you want to be your own boss and live out of your business, you need to determine how much money you need to earn for this.

 3. Create Your Business Plan

 This step is where you define your “how.”
 You know your niche, why you want to build your location-independent business, and what you offer.
-But now, you need to develop a plan that will make all of this possible.
+But now, you need to develop a plan to make this possible.

 One of the first things you need to consider when creating your business plan is knowing where you will establish it.
 Pick a location that suits your business best, and then take it anywhere.
-For this often, it’s best to get professional advice regarding legal and taxes matters.
+For this often, it’s best to seek professional advice regarding legal and taxes matters.
+Fortunately, as this GovDocFiling review shows, business formation services like Inc Authority can walk you through registration, legal compliance, and even tax planning and consultation.

-Additionally, running a location independent business will require you to:
+Also, running a location-independent business will require you to:

 1. Pick the right tools

-You need to evaluate your needs and see what technology you need.
-Things like communication applications, project management tools, HR systems, among other aspects.
+You need to evaluate your needs and see what technology you need—communication applications, project management tools, and HR systems, among other aspects.

 Remote work tools